wso2/product-is/.github/migration-tester/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the wso2 License.